jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

     >
     > \* master

-  - To Create a new branch for your project:
+  - To create a new branch for your project:
     ```
     git branch 'branch-name'
     ```